typelogic/nixway/README.md

 Then compile `prog.cpp` by: `c++ -o prog prog.cpp -lPocoFoundation -lboost_system`

 TIP: Running `./prog` can be done even outside of `nix-shell`

+Another way, using `default.nix` is by running from the shell: `nix-build`.
+The executable output is in `result` symlink folder